 With a longer timeline, a pre-workshop event can be done to build awareness in the local community.
 A free workshop on basic concepts of film and video preservation, held 3-4 weeks before the Community Archiving Workshop, could be a good way to build interest.
 A screening of recently preserved works, or dubs of works needing attention, could serve the same purpose of advertising the upcoming Community Archiving event.

 Have a discussion with the site about:

-A sample call for volunteers is included in this handbook.
-The initial call for volunteers does not have to be very detailed, but should briefly describe the concept of the workshop, and tell volunteers why their work will be valuable to the organization (and also, make it sound fun!):
+- The initial call for volunteers does not have to be very detailed, but should briefly describe the concept of the workshop, and tell volunteers why their work will be valuable to the organization (and also, make it sound fun!).

-After the community volunteers have signed up, it is a good idea for either the host organization or the workshop organizers to send detailed information in advance of the workshop, including:
+After the community volunteers have signed up, it is a good idea for either the partner organization or the workshop organizers to send a volunteer packet in advance of the workshop, including:

 - Logistics – how to get to the site, time and date.